-Science under Our Feet
+Science Under Our Feet

-University researcher studies ecology, and climate consequences, of Boston’s groundwater
+BU researcher studies ecology, and climate consequences, of Boston’s groundwater

 At an intersection on Beacon Street near the Arthur Fiedler Footbridge, Tim Maguire (GRS’18) and two student interns take turns lowering a white plastic tube on a length of string into a two-inch-wide hole in the pavement.
 About 24 feet below, tube meets groundwater, which the students haul to the surface and pour into small vials.
 This is the easy part; the hard part is spending a half hour repetitively lowering and hoisting the pipe to remove two gallons of stagnant surface water so that they can tap fresher samples beneath for the lab.

 So far, quips Emelia Chamberlain (CAS’18), one of Maguire’s helpers, the drone-like repetition “has not been too bad, but give us a couple of weeks.”
 Maguire suggests that they look on the bright side: “There’s always people-watching” on a busy sidewalk.
-Indeed, they get the crack about ice fishing a lot from curious pedestrians over the summer’s twice-a-week collections from 18 downtown wells owned by the Boston Groundwater Trust, which monitors the city’s aquifers.
+Indeed, they get the crack about ice fishing a lot from curious pedestrians over this summer’s twice-a-week collections from 18 downtown wells owned by the Boston Groundwater Trust, which monitors the city’s aquifers.

 “Most people think, oh, we’re going to do fieldwork, we’re going to be out in a marsh, we’re going to be out in the forest, we’re going to be out to sea,” says Maguire.
 “When I do fieldwork, I’m within sight of a Dunkin’ Donuts at all times.”